 When shopping for accessories like clothes and shoes, prioritize quality over quantity.
 Investing in high-quality items not only enhances your wardrobe with enduring pieces but also provides the longevity and durability that come with superior craftsmanship.

 Choose public transportation like the metro for its cost-effectiveness and convenience rather than driving alone and consuming significant fuel costs.
-To maintain financial prudence and avoid unnecessary expenses, prioritize practicality and financial prudence when making transportation choices for social events.
+To maintain financial prudence and avoid unnecessary expenses, prioritize both practicality and financial prudence when making transportation choices for social events.

 A reasonably priced smartphone with adequate speed and camera capabilities is suitable for your needs.
 The most expensive models are a luxury that should be deferred until one starts earning independently, allowing for wise resource allocation and prioritization of essential needs.